AwesomeCICD/circle-banking-app/extras/cloudshell/tutorial.md

 ## Deploy JWT token

-Bank of Anthos uses a JWT token for user account creation and authentication.
+CCI Bank Corp uses a JWT token for user account creation and authentication.

 To deploy the token: